LLnCSoftware/mserve/examples/04routing/04routing.md

 The algorithm can be briefly described as follows:
 1. Attempt to send query to a servant with the same routing symbol.
 2. If some servant has the same routing symbol but is busy, do nothing (wait for it to finish).
-3. Otherwise, attempt to send query to a servant with an unset or expired routing symbol.
+3. Otherwise, attempt to send query to a servant without a routing symbol (or expired routing symbol.)
 4. Otherwise, set "nextCheck" to request a call on the timer (wait for some routing symbol to expire).

 The algorithm is installed as the "check" function of mserve\_np.q which is called: